-- (1) Equids that do not require any PEI must: - a) Be treated within 24-48 hours prior to travel with a product highly effective against ectoparasites and applied in accordance with the recommendations of the manufacturer; and - b) Be thoroughly examined for ectoparasites within 24 hours prior to export under the supervision of the Official Veterinarian.
-A thorough and systematic approach must be used including a close visual and tactile examination of the ears, false nostrils, under-body areas (axilla, inguinal region, and under the jawbone), perineum, mane and tail; or - (2) Equids that are imported from a cattle tick-infested area and do not require PEI for any other identified risk organisms must: - a) Be thoroughly examined for ticks prior to entry into PEI under the supervision of the Official Veterinarian.
-A thorough and systematic approach must be used including a close visual and tactile examination of the ears, false nostrils, under-body areas (axilla, inguinal region, and under the jawbone), perineum, mane and tail; and - b) Be kept in PEI for the 3 days prior to export and be fully stabled at all times; and - c) Be maintained tick free for the entire duration of PEI; and - d) Be treated with an acaracide prior to entry into PEI and then treated within 48 hours prior to travel with a product highly effective against ectoparasites and applied in accordance with the recommendations of the manufacturer; or - (3) Equids that require PEI for identified risk organisms other than ectoparasites must: - a) Be thoroughly examined for ectoparasites within 24 hours after entry into PEI under the supervision of the Official Veterinarian.
-A thorough and systematic approach must be used including a close visual and tactile examination of the ears, false nostrils, under-body areas (axilla, inguinal region, and under the jawbone), perineum, mane and tail; and - b) Be treated twice for ectoparasites: - i) The first treatment must be given within 24 hours after entry into PEI after ectoparasite examination; and - ii) The second treatment must be given within 24-48 hours prior to export; and - c) The product(s) used must be highly effective against ectoparasites and applied in accordance with the recommendations of the manufacturer; and - d) Equids must be thoroughly examined within 24 hours prior to export under the supervision of the Official Veterinarian; and - i) There must be no evidence of ectoparasite infection; or ii) If ectoparasites are found the equids in the consignment must be re-treated, and then reinspected no less than 48 hours after treatment, until no ectoparasites are found (If the exporting country is not free of piroplasmosis, this clause does not apply and equids must be free from ectoparasite infection at the inspection in the 24 hours prior to scheduled export).
+- (1) Equids that do not require any PEI must: - a) Be treated within 24-48 hours prior to travel with a broad-spectrum ectoparasiticide effective against ticks and applied in accordance with the recommendations of the manufacturer; and - b) At the final inspection prior to export: - i) There must not be any evidence of ectoparasite infection; or - ii) If ectoparasites are found, the equids in the consignment must be re-treated, and then reinspected no less than 48 hours after treatment, until no ectoparasites are found.
+(If the exporting country is not free of piroplasmosis, this clause does not apply and equids must be free from ectoparasite infection at the inspection in the 24 hours prior to scheduled export); or - (2) Equids that are imported from a cattle tick-infested area and do not require PEI for any other identified risk organisms must: - Be thoroughly examined for ticks prior to entry into PEI under the supervision of the Official Veterinarian.
+A thorough and systematic approach must be used including a close visual and tactile examination of the ears, false nostrils, under-body areas (axilla, inguinal region, and under the jawbone), perineum, mane and tail; and - b) Be kept in PEI for the 3 days prior to export and be fully stabled at all times; and - c) Be maintained tick free for the entire duration of PEI; and - d) Be treated twice with a broad spectrum ectoparasiticide effective against ticks applied in accordance with the recommendations of the manufacturer, the first treatment prior to entry into PEI and the second treatment within 48 hours prior to travel; and - e) At the final inspection prior to export: - i) There must not be any evidence of ectoparasite infection; or - If ectoparasites are found, the equids in the consignment must be re-treated, and then reinspected no less than 48 hours after treatment, until no ectoparasites are found.
+(If the exporting country is not free of piroplasmosis, this clause does not apply and equids must be free from ectoparasite infection at the inspection in the 24 hours prior to scheduled export); or

+- (3) Equids that require PEI for identified risk organisms other than ectoparasites must: - a) Be thoroughly examined for ectoparasites within 24 hours after entry into PEI under the supervision of the Official Veterinarian.
+A thorough and systematic approach must be used including a close visual and tactile examination of the ears, false nostrils, under-body areas (axilla, inguinal region, and under the jawbone), perineum, mane and tail; and - b) Be treated twice for ectoparasites: - i) The first treatment must be given within 24 hours after entry into PEI after ectoparasite examination; and - ii) The second treatment must be given within 24-48 hours prior to export; and - c) The product(s) used must be a broad-spectrum ectoparasiticide effective against ticks and applied in accordance with the recommendations of the manufacturer; and - d) At the final inspection prior to export: - i) There must not be any evidence of ectoparasite infection; or - ii) If ectoparasites are found, the equids in the consignment must be re-treated, and then reinspected no less than 48 hours after treatment, until no ectoparasites are found.
+(If the exporting country is not free of piroplasmosis, this clause does not apply and equids must be free from ectoparasite infection at the inspection in the 24 hours prior to scheduled export).

-7.10 Endoparasites
+8.10 Endoparasites